 WORKING FROM HOME

-We are a few weeks into the COVID-19 restrictions and we at ePresence like everyone else are trying to get to terms with the new reality we find ourselves in.
+We are a few weeks into the COVID-19 restrictions and we at ePresence Digital Marketing Agency in Cork like everyone else are trying to get to terms with the new reality we find ourselves in.
 We fully support the government’s efforts in managing the spread of the virus and the necessary measures that need to be taken to keep everyone safe.
 It’s uplifting to see how the whole country has come together to help each other get through this.
 We believe we will come out of this stronger, but in the meantime, let’s do whatever we can to help support each other through this strange and uncertain time.